-The 3849+10 kb C-to-T mutation is categorized as Class V mutation (leading to reduced amounts of CFTR proteins at the cell surface).
-The 3849+10 kb C-to-T mutation leads to a specific splicing defect in the CFTR, resulting in the inclusion of 84 intronic nucleotides as a cryptic exon in the CFTR RNA.
-This cryptic exon contains a premature stop codon, leading to the degradation of a significant fraction of the RNA by the Nonsense mediates mRNA decay )NMD( mechanism, as well as to the production of truncated non-functional CFTR protein.
+The 3849+10 kb C->T mutation is categorized as a Class V mutation (leading to reduced amounts of CFTR proteins at the cell surface).
+The 3849+10 kb C->T mutation leads to a specific splicing defect in the CFTR, resulting in the inclusion of 84 intronic nucleotides as a cryptic exon in the CFTR RNA.
+This cryptic exon contains a premature stop codon, leading to the degradation of a significant fraction of the RNA by the Nonsense mediated mRNA decay )NMD( mechanism, as well as to the production of truncated non-functional CFTR protein.

 Although CFTR modulators are approved for patients carrying the 3849 mutation in US, their effect is very minimal.
+In EU, due to the lack of efficacy, no CFTR modulator drugs are approved for those specific patients.
 Therefore, a treatment with higher efficacy is needed for patients carrying the 3849 mutation.

-Our ASO SPL84-23-1, delivered via inhalation, effectively penetrates the target cells in the lungs, and binds to the target region, thereby preventing the inclusion of 84 intronic nucleotides as a cryptic exon, and generating a fully functioning CFTR protein.
+Our ASO SPL84, delivered via inhalation, effectively penetrates the target cells in the lungs, and specifically binds to the target region, thereby preventing the inclusion of 84 intronic nucleotides as a cryptic exon, and generating a fully functioning CFTR protein.